THE GOALS PROJECT

 • Wakelet board, Padlet board, or Book Creator e-book link: Photos of artwork, photos of written stories

-• Adobe Creative Cloud Express or Weebly Education website link: Videos/photos of school/community campaign, an invention or experiment, an event, a constructed model of a city
+• Adobe Express or Canva website link: Videos/photos of school/community campaign, an invention or experiment, an event, a constructed model of a city

 • Word doc or Google doc link: Written stories, letter to policy maker or politician